 If you notice common questions in your inbox, create an FAQ or resource page that provides answers to these queries.
 Add a link to the answers in the email template body or footer so people know where to find more information.
 You could even set up and link to an online support community, or share video tutorials.

 This personalized email from Headspace includes links to their customer support email address and FAQs page.
 If you don’t want your inbox to be bombarded with replies, then sharing resources directly in your email is a great way to stem the tide.

 When a subscriber replies to your newsletter, the message is sent to the email address that is connected to your MailerLite account.

-Email services, like Gmail and Outlook, can be set up with filters to move certain emails to different folders.
-This is useful to help you organize which emails you need to reply to, and which ones you can ignore.
+Email services like Gmail and Outlook let you set up filters to move certain emails to different folders.
+This helps you organize which emails you need to reply to, and which ones you can ignore.

-For example, you might receive some ‘message delivery notification’ emails, or ‘out of office’ auto-replies from your subscribers.
+For example, you might receive some message delivery notification emails, or out-of-office auto-replies from your contact list.
 These don’t need a reply, so you could set up a filter to send these directly to spam or trash.

 On the other hand, you could set up other filters for emails that contain important keywords and need a response.
-These ones could be moved straight to a ‘Response needed’ folder, so that you can reply to them later.
+These could be moved straight to a ‘Response needed’ folder so you can reply to them later.

-If you’re using Gmail, just select the down arrow in your search bar, and you’ll see a window which looks like this:
+If you’re using Gmail, just hit the filter icon to the right of your search bar.
+This will bring up a window that looks like this: